megbrimef/urso-examples/README.md

 9) put object data into this.objects in the play scene.

-10) you can set anchorX and anchorY from 0 to 1, to set anchor coordinates relative object's width and height.
+10) you can set objects scaleX and scaleY to change it's scale where 1 is object's original scale
-In this example we're using 3 images with a various anchor settings